 As we’ve already discussed, doing a cheap interior can completely change the perception of your book.
 But, if it’s the only option that works for you financially, there are some ways to do it yourself.
 If you really want to go all out, you need to learn Adobe InDesign, alongside the fundamentals of professional typography and design.
-To be clear: don’t do that if you value your time at greater than $0.
+To be clear: Don’t do that, if you value your time at greater than $0.

 Instead, we recommend a far more user-friendly application called Vellum.
-Vellum isn’t free, and it’s Mac-only, but it’s the best tool available for Do-It-Yourselfers, and allows you to generate both print and eBook files.
+Vellum isn’t free, and it’s Mac-only, but it’s the best tool available for Do-It-Yourselfers, and allows you to generate both print and ebook files.

 The print layout design quality is only so-so, but still better than you’d be able to do on your own or by hiring a bottom-tier designer.
 It’s like the difference between editing a photo in Instagram vs. Photoshop.
 A beginner will be able to get an ok result from Instagram quickly.
-Photoshop is far more powerful, and a professional will be able to get a much better result from it, because they had to invest a lot of time (and money) to get to that level.
+Photoshop is far more powerful, and a professional will be able to get a much better result from it, but they had to invest a lot of time (and money) to get to that level.

 If you’re going to hire a designer–which you should–there are basically three options: